Hope Cemetery in Barre, VT really is a haunting work of art!

 Another stone is carved in the shape of a bay window.
 A lady with a bonnet can be seen washing dishes next to a flower pot through the stone panes.
 Many other stones depict country scenes of Vermont highways, mountains and forests, beloved homes of the deceased and even a tractor trailer truck presumably the last reminder of a man named Galfetti.

 The truly awe inspiring statue monuments are perhaps the most ghostly of all.
 See Giuseppe Donati’s stone, a raised relief depiction of a soldier smoking a cigarette, while the face of his wife or person close to him floats in a wisp of smoke.

-Elia Corti has one of the most fascinating stones of all.
+Elia Corti has one of the Hope Cemetery’s most fascinating stones of all.
 It was cut from a single piece of granite by the brother of the deceased.
 The outstanding hand carved life size figure sits quietly contemplative for an eternity to come.
 The detail of the clothing and the tools of the granite trade almost bring this figure to life.

 Hope Cemetery was established in 1895.
 Originally, it contained 53 acres.
 Since then, it has expanded to a total of 65 acres.
 Edward P. Adams, a nationally known landscape architect, created the original plan for the cemetery.
 There are over 10,000 monuments made of Barre Gray granite.
 Hope Cemetery is a popular tourist destination and part of the Rock of Ages granite quarry tour.

 Cemetery art and symbolism in the tranquil Green Mountains of Vermont